goutamsh/pivotal-test/README.md

-# Learning how to use Pivotal Cloud Foundary
+# Learning how to use Pivotal Cloud Foundry

 Services exposed: